yuezhizizhang/yuezhizizhang.github.io/_posts/2012-03-13-css-sprites.markdown

 ---
 layout: post
 title:  "CSS Sprites"
-categories: css
+categories: "css"
 ---

 While I was working on the navigation bar, I came across this AaHa... trick.
 In the beginning, I thought it was crazy that icons and small images are combined into a large picture.
 A minute later, I realized that there must be some reason because so many websites have applied this technique.

 ![Cascading Selector](/assets/2012-03-13-css-sprites-2.png "css sprites")

 Not surprisingly, it turns out to be a must-to-know CSS technique called CSS Sprites.
 The basic idea is by combining multiple images into one, it's able to reduce the number of HTTP requests.
 One HTTP request is able to fetch all of the icons and small images required to display the web page.
 And performance research has indicated that "reducing the number of HTTP requests has the biggest impact on reducing response time and is often the easiest performance improvement to make".

 How to implement sprites with CSS?
 Generally speaking, firstly, we have to merge the icons into one big sprite image via Photoshop or any other kind of image processing tool.
 Next, we set the sprite image as the background image.
 Finally, we could display any part of the image via shifting the background position.